 Rainbow Six Siege Year 4 Season 3

-- One operator from Peru and one from Mexico
+- Operation Ember Rise adds one operator from Peru and one from Mexico

 - Kanal map rework

 - Highlights of the Rainbow Six Siege Ember Rise patch notes

 - One operator from Kenya and one from India

 There will be only one new map across the new year, but there are also plenty of planned operator reworks to look forward to.

 Rainbow Six Siege Year 4 operators